“…Greenaway’s creative cooking immediately places him in Edinburgh’s premier league” - Square Meal

 “Greenaway prides himself on his desserts, and he’s right to because they’re invariably faultless” - Scotland on Sunday

 Mark Greenaway received nationwide acclaim following the opening of his eponymous restaurant in Edinburgh in February 2011.
-Since then, the restaurant has moved to new premises on North Castle Street where the awards and plaudits have continued; Scottish Hotel Awards ‘Rising Star Chef of the Year 2011’, Scottish Style Awards ‘Scotland’s Most Stylish Restaurant 2011’, runner up for ‘Best Restaurant’ at Observer Food Monthly Awards 2015, and recommendations in Good Food Guide 2015, and Michelin Guide 2015.
+Now situated on North Castle Street the awards and plaudits have continued; Scottish Hotel Awards ‘Rising Star Chef of the Year 2011’, Scottish Style Awards ‘Scotland’s Most Stylish Restaurant 2011’, runner up for ‘Best Restaurant’ at Observer Food Monthly Awards 2015, and recommendations in Good Food Guide 2015, and Michelin Guide 2014-2017.

-In 2012 it was the only restaurant in Scotland to be newly awarded three AA rosettes for outstanding cuisine which have been retained for the past three years, and has achieved 13th place in Square Meal’s Top 100 UK restaurants 2016, for the second consecutive year.
+In 2012 it was the only restaurant in Scotland to be newly awarded three AA rosettes for outstanding cuisine which it has retained since, as well as 13th place in Square Meal’s Top 100 UK restaurants 2016, for the second consecutive year, and Scottish Food Awards & Academy’s Contemporary Dining Destination of the year 2017.

 Mark’s debut book, ‘Perceptions: Recipes from Restaurant Mark Greenaway’, was published in July 2016 and is shortlisted for the Gourmand World Cookbook Awards 2017.
 He also writes a fortnightly recipe column for the heraldscotland.com and has written for Edinburgh Evening News and Scotland Now.